worldcoin/hubble-commander/commander/Readme.md

 `new_block.go`: `newBlockLoop` Watches for new blocks.
 Triggers syncing methods.

 `syncForward`: Sync a batch of blocks (batched for internal efficiency, not visible from the outside).

-TODO:

-* Currently, alternates between Transfer and Create2 batches.
-In the future allocate based on demand.